University Resource Groups

 Our Vision

-On a foundation of mutual respect, we will work together to build a beacon of fully engaged diverse leaders who leverage their unique attributes to galvanize innovation and problem-solving skills throughout operations.
-Members will evolve into fully engage leaders, draped with PRIDE values.
-NOTICE leaders will identify emerging leaders and marshal the next generation of leaders throughout the organization as a conduit proficient in diversity, inclusion, and equity.
+Our Vision is built on a foundation of mutual respect.
+We will work together to build a beacon of fully engaged diverse leaders who leverage their unique attributes to galvanize innovation and problem-solving skills throughout operations.
+Members will evolve into fully engaged leaders, bound by the organization’s PRIDE values.
+NOTICE leaders will identify fellow colleagues and marshal the next generation of leaders throughout the organization as a conduit proficient in diversity, inclusion, and equity.
+This practice will support the organizational goals and increase each pillar of the annual operating plan, as well as, the DEI Strategic Overview.

 Our Values